yojoots/libbitcoin-system-wiki/Qualitative-Security-Model.md

 As shown in [Balance of Power Fallacy](Balance-of-Power-Fallacy), the systemic mining [threat](Glossary#state) is motivated by [censorship](Glossary#censorship), not [double-spending](Glossary#double-spend).
 Total [hash rate](Glossary#hash-rate) provides security against such attacks, but [pooling](Glossary#pooling) of hash rate works against it.
 As mining collects into [pools](Glossary#pooling) it becomes cheaper to [co-opt](Glossary#co-option) than to compete against it.

 For any period of time, confirmation security is a function of the number of miners and the similarity of hash power they directed.
 The strongest censorship resistance would be all people in the world mining at the same hash power in the period, an ideal which can be called "distributed" (or fully-decentralized) confirmation.
 The weakest would be one miner with 100% of hash power, which would be "centralized" confirmation.

+More specifically, the system is most decentralized which has the greatest number of vertices (miners) with the lowest coefficient of variation in weights (hash power):

 ```
 confirmation-decentralization = miners * hash-power-mean / hash-power-standard-deviation